-4. Use language that candidates can understand

 We also know from our own research that language impacts candidates in different ways.
-Language analysis can, therefore, help you write job descriptions that are clear to a greater number of candidates.
+Language analytics can, therefore, help you write job posts that are clear to a greater number of candidates.
 Are you using sports metaphors or other types of metaphors that some candidates won’t understand?
 Or are you listing requirements like multitasking and communication skills that are known to deter qualified candidates?

-Our Language Report provides a detailed overview of the types of language used most often in your open job descriptions.
+Our Language Snapshot provides a detailed overview of the types of language used most often in your open job descriptions.
 It also shows how they may impact candidate pool diversity and quality.

 5. Use analytics to improve open job health

-Job description analytics help recruiting operations keep tabs on open jobs and how well they are performing.
+Recruiting operations analytics help hiring teams keep tabs on open jobs and how well they are performing.

 A job health report provides a quick weekly snapshot of current live jobs and also any issues with the corresponding job descriptions.
 Recruiting operations can then use this to bring issues to the team’s attention and set priorities.

 A representative candidate pool includes qualified applicants of every ethnicity, self-identified gender, and background.
 It’s the widest net you can cast and also your best chance for finding qualified, diverse candidates.

 Research shows that a representative candidate pool is a fairer one.
 Analyzing your pipeline’s health can subsequently help you answer some important questions about your hiring funnel.

 Has your job description attracted enough candidates from organic job boards to ensure a representative candidate pool?
 Also, is your job content attracting enough qualified candidates?

-When combined with behavioral research and industry knowledge, job description analytics can provide some surprising, useful insights into your talent pipeline.
+When combined with behavioral research and industry knowledge, recruiting analytics can provide some surprising, useful insights into your talent pipeline.

 A central repository of your own real-world job descriptions.
 Also, data extracted from that repository and organized into useful reports presented on thoughtful dashboards.
 And actionable data that everyone in your team can use.

-Job descriptions shouldn’t just disappear, especially when they can tell you so much about your recruiting efforts.
+Job posts shouldn’t just disappear, especially when they can tell you so much about your recruiting efforts.
 In fact, the real-world insights into your talent pipelines they provide can help you make stronger, evidence-based hiring decisions.
 For more qualified, diverse candidate pools.

-Post-edit